falmar/eImage/README.md

 }

 ```
-> NOTE: If there is not an extension specified in 'NewName' parameter it will take the extension from the original image, you can also set the extension with 'NewExtension' parameter.
+> NOTE: If there is not an extension specified in 'NewName' parameter it will take the extension from the original image.
+> NOTE2: You can specify a new extension with NewExtension parameter

 ### Crop Image